pfertyk/blog/content/009-vim-for-sane-people.md

 vmap <Leader>P "+P
 ```

-Now pressing `Space + y` will copy the selected text to clipboard, `space + p` will paste the text from clipboard and so on.
+Now pressing `Space+y` will copy the selected text into the clipboard, `Space+p` will paste the text from the clipboard, and `Space+d` will delete the text while copying it into the clipboard (the equivalent of `Ctrl+X` in normal editors).
 I've got to say, this made my work with Vim a lot easier.

 ### Search